magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_the-path-in-harmony.md

 The Path in Harmony
 ===================

-\<span class="dropcaps-first"\>T\</span\>\<span
+<span class="dropcaps-first" markdown="1">T</span><span
-class="dropcaps-words"\>oday I would like\</span\> to ask you all: ‘are you sure yet, are you certain in your meditation practice?’
+class="dropcaps-words" markdown="1">oday I would like</span>&nbsp; to
+ask you all: ‘are you sure yet, are you certain in your meditation practice?’
 I ask because these days there are many people teaching meditation, both monks and laypeople, and I’m afraid you may be subject to wavering and doubt.
 If we understand clearly, we will be able to make the mind peaceful and firm.

-You should understand the as morality, concentration and wisdom.
+You should understand the eightfold path as morality, concentration and wisdom.
 The path comes together as simply this.
 Our practice is to make this path arise within us.

 When sitting in meditation we are told to close our eyes, not to look at anything else, because now we are going to look directly at the mind.